The Elements of a Persona

 - Why include: This is important to include to ensure that we provide your audiences the resources they have to have to accomplish their goals.

-- Example: James is disappointed/frustrated to see that there is not enough data for him to discern if there’s been any improvement in health outcomes for these states.
+- Example: Pooja is disappointed/frustrated to see that there is not enough data for her to discern if there’s been any improvement in health outcomes for these states.

 - Why include: Providing your audience’s feelings allows us to empathize with the audience and anticipate their attitude.